wohlgejm/accountable/README.rst

 However, there are times when these automated triggers fall short.

-Here's where I get frusted with Jira:
+Here's where I get frustrated with Jira:

 - I need to add a comment to a story for the product manager.
 Opening the browser to do this this breaks my concentration.
 - I start work locally and don't push up a branch immediately.
 This doesn't trigger an automated transition.
 - I don't like smart commit messages.
 Commit messages should reference the issue and be a concise, grepable implentation note for your fellow developers.
 Smart commits muck up the history.
 - I start a story and realize that a refactor, usually to allow for extension, is required before work on the requirements can start.
 The refactor should be in it's own pull request, so I forget to create a ticket and that work goes untracked.

 Paired with git, this project attempts to solve these issues.